Titan submersible implosion: Previous incidents

 In 2021, a new hull was constructed after a previous hull had cracked after 50 submersion dives, only three of which were to 4,000 m.
 Scale models of the new hull imploded when tested at the UW lab, so a different method of curing the hull was developed and passed a full-sized pressure test at a facility in Maryland.
 Rush refused to construct new domes and their interface rings, instead instructing engineers to salvage and reuse those parts from the previous hull.
 Anonymous former employees told Wired that damage to the rings could have weakened the joints between the domes and the new hull.
-The new submersible also included lifting rings, which had previously been warned against by engineers, as the submersible's titanium parts could not handle the associated tension or load.
+The new submersible also included lifting rings, which had previously been warned against by engineers, who feared that even very small deformations at the interface between the titanium rings and the hull could jeopardize the integrity of the pressure vessel.

 In 2022, reporter David Pogue was aboard the surface ship when Titan became lost and could not locate the wreck of the Titanic during a dive.
-Pogue's December 2022 report for CBS News Sunday Morning, which questioned Titans safety, went viral on social media after the submersible lost contact with its support ship in June 2023.
+Pogue's November 2022 report for CBS News Sunday Morning, which questioned Titans safety, went viral on social media after the submersible lost contact with its support ship in June 2023.
 In the report, Pogue commented to Rush that "it seems like this submersible has some elements of MacGyvery jerry-rigged-ness".
 He said that a $30 Logitech F710 wireless game controller with modified control sticks was used to steer and pitch the submersible and that construction pipes were used as ballast.

 In another 2022 dive to the wreck, one of Titans thrusters was accidentally installed backwards and the submersible started spinning in circles when trying to move forward near the sea floor.
 According to the BBC documentary Take Me to Titanic, the issue was bypassed by steering while holding the game controller sideways.
 According to November 2022 court filings, OceanGate reported that in a 2022 dive, the submersible suffered from battery problems and as a result had to be attached manually to a lifting platform, causing damage to external components.

-On 15 July 2022 (dive 80), Titan experienced a "loud acoustic event" as it was ascending, which was heard by the passengers aboard and picked up by Titans real-time monitoring system (RTM).
+On July 15, 2022 (dive 80), Titan experienced a "loud acoustic event" as it was ascending, which was heard by the passengers aboard and picked up by Titans real-time monitoring system (RTM).
 Data from Titans strain gauges later revealed that the hull's strain response had permanently shifted following this event.
 The US Coast Guard investigation found that the loud acoustic event was the carbon fibre delaminating; the BBC described every dive after this one as "a disaster waiting to happen".